gazaskygeeks/code-academy/technical-tasks.md

 In order to be considered for an interview, you must complete the following assignments.
 The coding section is by far the longest section, and will take some time to complete.

-**You should not expect to complete this in one sitting!** You should work at it consistently for a few hours a day, and you should be able to complete it in 3-4 weeks.
+**You should not expect to complete this in one sitting!** You should work at it consistently for a few hours a day, and you should be able to complete within 8 weeks.

 ## Coding: